Politics of Normandy

-The politics of Normandy regulate the political and governmental administration.
+Normandy is one of the 13 administrative regions of Metropolitan France.
 The modern region was created on 1 January 2016 by reunification of the separate regions Lower Normandy and Upper Normandy.
 Rouen is the regional capital, while Caen is the seat of the regional council.

 The new region took effect on 1 January 2016, after the regional elections in December 2015.